ashishmishra95/ashishmishra95/README.md

 - 🔭 I’m currently working on personal portfolio
 - 🌱 I’m currently learning JavaScript and Vuejs
-- 👯 I’m looking to collaborate on open source
+- 👯 I’m looking to collaborate on open source (Frontend)
 - 🤔 I’m looking for help with JavaScript and Vuejs
 - 💬 Ask me about anything, love exploring new things
 - 📫 How to reach me: https://twitter.com/Mr_AshishM